 e) To produce financial statements from time to time as required by the management committee.

-showing the clubs assets and liabilities as at the 28th February preceding each annual general meeting.
+sheet showing the clubs assets and liabilities as at the 31st March preceding each annual general meeting.

 h) To pay all moneys received into the account of the club with the clubs bankers.